Royal Ann cherry

-The Royal Ann or Royal Anne (also called Napoleon, Napoleon Bigarreau and Queen Anne) is a variety of cherry, similar in appearance and taste to the 'Rainier cherry'.
+The Royal Ann or Royal Anne is a variety of cherry, similar in appearance and taste to the Rainier cherry.
+It belongs to the firm-fleshed sweet cherries, also known by the French name bigarreaux.
+Its fruits are large and will not get mushy quickly during cooking, making it a prime variety for conserves and pickling.
+While it is also excellent to eat fresh, its fruit are yellow-skinned and -fleshed, with a red hue only present wherever the skin was directly exposed to the sun.
+Unless they are grown on small trees in full sunlight, they easily become visibly bruised and less appetizing during handling, and are thus rarely available in markets.

+This cherry variety originates in Europe north of the Alps, spreading widely across that continent and to the British Isles due to its firm and (at that time) huge fruit at the start of the 19th century.
+At that time, Napoleon Bonaparte was at the height of his power; hence, this cherry is also called Napoleon cherry, bigarreau Napoleon or similar in many European languages.
+Other common names refer to royalty: Queen Anne (hence "Royal Ann", by which name it spread across North America), Große Prinzessin/Grote Prinses, Kaiser Franz/Emperor Francis, Königskirsche, or the more generic Wienerin/Dunajka, Lauermanns Kirsche and Herites.

 Biology

 About Royal Ann

 Royal Ann cherry trees are perennial semi-dwarfs that bloom early April with harvest in mid-summer.
 They are deciduous trees that can be characterized by dark green leaves and clusters of small fragrant white flowers that are about 2.5-3 centimeters wide.
 Royal Ann flowers are hermaphroditic, containing both male and female reproductive organs, however, the tree cannot self-pollinate.
 Another pollinator species is necessary in order for fertilization to occur, most commonly bees.
 Each flower goes on to produce a single Royal Ann cherry.
 A mature fruit producing Royal Ann tree is about 12–15 feet in height.
 The trees prefer a half to full day of sun, and soil with good drainage.
 Royal Ann trees require a temperate climate, where the average winter temperature does not drop below 10 degrees Fahrenheit.

 Royal Ann cherries are fleshy stone fruits similar in size to most cherry varieties, and are yellow to light pink colored.
 Royal Ann fruits are often mistaken for Rainier cherries because of their similar appearance and taste.
 Trees produce fruit within 1–3 years after planting and are considered fully mature around 8 years old.
 Royal Ann trees can produce up to 50 pounds of cherries per season.